 If you haven’t heard about BMW’s gesture control feature yet, and you still think BMW drivers are swatting flies away from their iDrive systems, we’re here to tell you all about this innovative feature — how it works, which BMWs have it and how to activate it in your vehicle.

 BMW gesture control is BMW’s latest feature, that allows drivers to control select iDrive functions with the use of hand gestures captured by a 3D camera.
 Making simple moves, you can accept or decline a phone call, turn up or down the audio volume, set navigation destinations or change the angle in the 360 degree view of the vehicle.
 BMW gesture control technology was made with helping drivers to safely interact with the iDrive system while remaining focused behind the wheel in mind.
 It might come in pretty handy, especially if you’d rather not take your eyes off the road in difficult situations, but still want to be able to answer an important call from your work or spouse ;)

 It’s all about the 3D technology.
 BMW gesture control sensors are located in the roof lining of the car, next to the rear view mirror.
 They translate a set of predefined hand gestures made in front of the center console, above the gearshift lever.
 For the system to work properly, the driver should gesticulate close to the screen, as shown in the picture below.

 Frankly, everything is pretty straightforward once you master a small set of intuitive gestures.
 The BMW gesture control list includes:

 Need some illustration?
-Hop over to this video and watch how to perform each hand gesture.
+Hop over to this video and watch how to perform some of the hand gestures.

 If you’re all excited about the possibility of activating a brand new feature in your BMW, you’ll have to keep your enthusiasm in check.
 Only the latest G-Series BMW models are equipped with the gesture control function, specified as an option to be activated.